-Statement of truthiness: We’ve never had a Koh Samui wedding, nor have we attended one.
-We have 12 years’ Koh Samui insight, but we’re not wedding planners.
-We don’t know any wedding planners.
-In fact, we’re not even married (certainly not to each other – we’re brother and sister – nor to anyone else).
-We wish you well, but it matters little to us if you choose a villa or resort wedding.
-In short – we’re impartial and honest as can be (the only thing we’re selling is The Koh Samui Guide – filled with more impartial honesty).
+Statement of truthiness: I’ve never had a Koh Samui wedding, nor have I attended one.
+I have 14 years’ Koh Samui insight, but I’m not a wedding planner.
+I don’t know any wedding planners.
+I wish you well, but it matters little to me if you choose a villa or resort wedding.
+In short – I’m impartial and honest as can be (the only thing I’m selling is The Koh Samui Guide – filled with more impartial honesty).

 Koh Samui wedding?
 What to know

 #1 piece of truthiness no one else will tell you